ibm-cloud-docs/databases-for-mysql/howto-user-management.md

 # Managing users, roles, and privileges
 {: #user-management}

-MySQL 5.7 uses a system of roles to manage database permissions.
-Create users from both the UI and from [MySQL Shell](https://dev.mysql.com/doc/refman/5.7/en/privileges-provided.html).
+MySQL uses a system of roles to manage database permissions.
+Create users from both the UI and from [MySQL Shell](https://dev.mysql.com/doc/refman/8.4/en/privileges-provided.html).
 Users who are created from the UI have nearly identical privileges as `admin`, but cannot create other users.
-Since admin has both `CREATE USER` and `GRANT` options, it can create a user and give them all the privileges that it has, including the privilege to create new users.
+Since `admin` has both `CREATE USER` and `GRANT` options, it can create a user and give them all the privileges that it has, including the privilege to create new users.

 ```sh
 mysql> SELECT DISTINCT GRANTEE FROM information_schema.user_privileges;